 SFX master, Albert Whitlock (THE CAR)'s visual effects oppress Norman's world and to this day, cannot be duplicated by cgi (soon, no doubt, but not yet).

-And then there's Tom Holland (CHILD'S PLAY)'s excellent script, which was effectively told by Director Richard Franklin.
+And then there's Tom Holland (CHILD'S PLAY, FRIGHT NIGHT)'s excellent script, which was effectively told by Director Richard Franklin.
 Richard knew exactly where the camera needed to be with every frame.
 Master Cinematographer, Dean Cundy (John Carpenter's THE THING, ESCAPE FROM NEW YORK), skin crawlingly effective use of light, made the most of every shot: Fractured shadows fall across Norman's face as he unravels.
 Combined with a nerve jangling score by Jerry Goldsmith (ALIEN), PSYCHO II unfolds in a way that surely would have made Alfred Hitchcock proud.

 Some of the best people in cinema, at the top of their form, came together to make PSYCHO II, and it shows brilliantly.